Lynn Goldsmith: Andy Warhol Foundation for the Visual Arts, Inc. v. Goldsmith

-In 2016 the Andy Warhol Foundation filed a Pre-Emptive lawsuit in Federal Court against Goldsmith who then countersued citing copyright infringement of a portrait of Prince she'd taken in 1981; The Foundation argued that Warhol's "fair use" of the image was under copyright law because Warhol "transformed" the image.
+In 2016, the Andy Warhol Foundation filed a pre-emptive lawsuit in federal court against Goldsmith, who then countersued, citing copyright infringement of a portrait of Prince she'd taken in 1981.
+The Foundation argued that Warhol's "fair use" of the image was under copyright law because Warhol "transformed" the image.

-The Warhol Foundation won in Federal Court and Goldsmith appealed and won in The Second Circuit Court of Appeals which the Warhol Foundation appealed and Goldsmith won again.
-The Warhol Foundation then filed an appeal to the Supreme Court (SCOTUS).
+The Warhol Foundation won in federal court, and Goldsmith appealed and won in the Second Circuit Court of Appeals The Foundation appealed the decision, and Goldsmith won again.
+The Warhol Foundation then filed an appeal to the United States Supreme Court.
 The case was heard on October 20, 2022.
-The decision of the court will affect all of the arts and that is why Goldsmith claims she took on this costly legal battle over the 6 years.
-The decision is expected from SCOTUS by May 2023.
+On May 18, 2023, the Supreme Court sided with Goldsmith in a 7–2 vote.